a1anx/Alzheimer_MRI_Classification/README.md

 # Alzheimer's Disease Classification from MRI Scans

-E4040 Neural Networks and Deep Learning - Fall 2025 Project

-## What Our Models Do
+## What the Models Do

 Classifies brain MRI scans into four Alzheimer's severity levels using transfer learning with CNNs.
-We trained Xception and InceptionResNetV2 models on ~33k augmented brain images and got 82%+ accuracy on the test set.
+Xception and InceptionResNetV2 models were trained on ~33k augmented brain images and got 82%+ accuracy on the test set.

 The models are particularly good at detecting severe cases (100% accuracy for ModerateDemented) but struggle with early-stage detection (65% F1 for VeryMildDemented).